 How many Hope’s Home locations are there?

-Right now, Hope’s Home is operating in both Regina, Prince Albert and Saskatoon, Saskatchewan.
-In Regina, there is a daycare facility as well as a 8 bed supportive living home, with 1 extended respite bed available to families with children with complex medical needs.
-Prince Albert has a large facility with a daycare centre and a 4 bed supportive living home.
+Hope’s Home is currently operating in Regina, Prince Albert, Saskatoon, and Warman Saskatchewan.
+In Regina, there is an early learning & childcare centre as well as a 8 bed supportive living home, with 1 extended respite bed available to families with children with complex medical needs.
+Prince Albert has a large facility with a early learning & childcare centre and a 4 bed supportive living home.
 Saskatoon has a 8 bed supportive living home and Warman has an early learning & childcare facility.

 What types of activities are included in the programming at Hope’s Home?